Oral cancer

 * Having ill-fitting dentures.

-Understandind the causative factors also contribute to prevention and control of oral cancer.
+Understanding the causative factors also contribute to the prevention and control of oral cancer.
 The most common related factor that may contribute to developing cancer is age.
 About 95% of oral cancers occur in persons older than 40.

-There are treatments for all patients with oral cavity cancers:
+Here are the treatments for all patients with oral cavity cancer:

-* Surgery- the doctor may remove the cancer and some healthy tissue around the cancer.
+* Surgery- the doctor may remove cancer and some healthy tissue around cancer.

 Oral Self Examination

-To perform the oral self exam, follow the following 7 easy steps.
-Look at and feel your:
+To perform the oral self-exam, follow the following 7 easy steps.
+Take a look and feel your:

 1. Head and Neck – look at your face and neck in a mirror.
 Look for any lumps, bumps, or swellings that are only on one side of your face.